skiluvia/data-sourcing-challenge/README.md

 We will merge both of these results and export to a CSV file.

 ## Summary
-In this challenge we have learned mainly what we need in order to make and how to make API calls and using dataframe to make decisions on the date we get.
+In this challenge we have learned mainly what we need in order to make and how to make API calls and using dataframe to make decisions on the data we get.